 Rule #6: remember, an empty mail box is not worth shit to hackers.

 Rule #7: activate the 2FA (2 Factor Authentication).
 Mailboxes passwords are often too weak and can be easily guessed or reset.
-A good strong password with at least 14 alphanumerical characters and a token for 2FA is the best combination to protect the access to your mail box.
+A good strong password with at least 14 alphanumerical characters and a token for 2FA are the best combination to protect the access to your mail box.
 If you make it hard for a hacker to access your mail box and you followed rule #2 and #6, the hacker with feel so annoyed that he or she did waist so much energy to “break in”.
 But remember, the hacker will still have access to all your contacts stored in the mail box’ address book.
 Therefore, you’ll need to keep your authentication as secured as possible.

 Rule #8: help your family and friends secure their mail boxes.